Ami Kikuchi

-Ami Kikuchi (菊地 亜美, Kikuchi Ami) is a Japanese gravure idol, tarento and radio personality from LesPros Entertainment.
+Ami Kikuchi (菊地 亜美, Kikuchi Ami) is a Japanese model, tarento and radio personality from LesPros Entertainment.
 She is from Kitami, Hokkaido, and is a second generation member (number 16) of the idol group Idoling.
-Her nickname is 'Amimi'.

 Since her graduation from Idoling, Kikuchi has made numerous appearances as a television personality on various variety programs.

+Personal life

-On February 1, 2018, Kikuchi announced her marriage to a non celebrity man.
-She gave birth to her first child, a daughter on August 24, 2020.
+On February 1, 2018, Kikuchi announced her marriage to a non-celebrity man.
+She gave birth to her first child, a daughter, on August 24, 2020.
+In October 2024, she announced through her instagram that she is expecting the couples second child.
+Kikuchi later gave birth to her second daughter on March 13, 2025.